ros-controls/joss_paper/paper.md

 ---
 # Summary

-In recent years the Robotics Operating System [@288] (ROS) has become the 'de facto' standard framework for the development of software in robotics.
+In recent years the Robotics Operating System [@quigley2009ros] (ROS) has become the 'de facto' standard framework for the development of software in robotics.
 The idea of `ros_control` originates from the `pr2_controller_manager` framework with some ideas borrowed from OROCOS and serves for implementing and managing robot controllers with focus on both `real-time performance` and `sharing of controllers` in a robot-agnostic way.
-The clear, modular design of `ros_control` makes it ideal for both research and industrial use and has indeed seen many such applications to date. `ros_control` is out-of-the-box compatible with 3rd party software such as `MoveIt!` [@moveit],  the `ROS navigation stack`, Gazebo[@koenig2004design] and others.
+The clear, modular design of `ros_control` makes it ideal for both research and industrial use and has indeed seen many such applications to date. `ros_control` is out-of-the-box compatible with 3rd party software such as `MoveIt!` [@chitta2012moveit],  the `ROS navigation stack`, Gazebo [@koenig2004design] and others.

 The backbone of the framework is the Hardware Abstraction Layer, which serves as a bridge to different simulated and real robots.
 This abstraction is provided by the `hardware_interface::RobotHW` class, specific robot implementations have to inherit from this class.
 Instances of this class are then used to interface the robot hardware (including some low-level sensors) to higher-level controllers.
 This allows higher-level controllers to be hardware-agnostic and easily shareable.